The Best WW1 Strategy & War Games24 Jun 2019 10

-Today marks the 100th year anniversary of the end of World War One, and the end of the centennial celebrations as a whole.
+Last year marked the 100th year anniversary of the end of World War One.
 While the subject has seen renewed interest these past few years generally, there's not been any decent new computer war game releases so this list remains fairly static, which is a shame considering the interesting materiel coming out of the board war games world these days.

 Want to look ahead to everyone's favourite World War II?
 We've rounded-up the best of the best right here.

 Still, these are all great games if you haven't tried them yourself yet, and we've divided them into a couple different types of game.
 So, without further ado, here is our list of the best WW1 Strateg & war games...

 One of the reasons we decided to give this last another bump is that, against all odds, we're getting a new WW1 war game?
 The excellent chaps over at Fury Software are working with Matrix Games to bring a new, updated Strategic Command game set during the Great War.
 Titled Strategic Commnad: World War I (not to be confused with the Strategic Command Classic WW1 game below) this will be a new main entry in the series that will take advantage of all the tech advances the team have made with their recent WW2 release like World at War.

 Tags: strategic, hex-based, moderate complexity, turn based, WEGO, corps

 Purchase: $29.99 - direct